cemaydemir22/cs210/README.md

 As a regular YouTube user, I was inspired for this project by my personal experience of spending a significant amount of time on the platform.
 YouTube has become an integral part of my daily routine; It serves as a versatile tool for a variety of activities, including listening to music and enhancing my learning experience by accessing educational content.

-The decision to analyze YouTube data stemmed from my desire to understand more deeply how I allocate my time on the platform.
+The decision to analyze YouTube data is related with my desire to understand more deeply how I allocate my time on the platform.
 Realizing the impact this was having on my daily life, I sought to discover and uncover patterns in the data that could provide insights into my usage habits.

 ## Data Source<a name="data-source"></a>